 Oldest House in Steuben County

 Erected 1932 by New York State Education Department.

 Location.
 42° 17.219′ N, 77° 37.385′ W. Marker is in Hornellsville, New York, in Steuben County.
 Marker is at the intersection of McBurney Road and Magee Road on McBurney Road.
 Touch for map.
-Google maps shows the road as Dineen Road east of the intersection, however the U.S. Postal Service calls it McBurney Road.
+Google maps shows the road as Dineen Road east of the intersection, but the U.S. Postal Service calls it McBurney Road.
+Locals think of the house as north of Canisteo, not as being in Hornellsville.
+While it is in the town of Hornellsville, that name, confusingly similar to the city of Hornell, whose borders are quite different, is only used in legal or real estate matters, never in conversation.
+Prior to creation of the Route 36 arterial about 1970, McBurney Road was NY 36, the main road between Canisteo and Hornell, the busiest road out of Canisteo, where a trolley line ran in the early twentieth century.
 Marker is at or near this postal address: 5872 McBurney Road, Hornell NY 14843, United States of America.

 Categories. • Abolition & Underground RR • Settlements & Settlers •

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on March 6, 2018.
 This page originally submitted on August 13, 2014, by Anton Schwarzmueller of Wilson, New York.
-This page has been viewed 231 times since then.
-Photos: 1, 2, 3, 4, 5. submitted on August 13, 2014, by Anton Schwarzmueller of Wilson, New York. • Bill Pfingsten was the editor who published this page.
+This page has been viewed 310 times since then and 79 times this year.
+Last updated on March 3, 2018, by Daniel Eisenberg of Boca Raton, Florida.
+Photos: 1, 2, 3, 4, 5. submitted on August 13, 2014, by Anton Schwarzmueller of Wilson, New York. • Andrew Ruppenstein was the editor who published this page.